SumiSastri/typescript-with-react/README.md

 It is useful to go through the documentation first and then the tutorials

-TypeScript Playground is to Typescript what JFiddle is to JavaScript [https://www.typescriptlang.org/play/]
+TypeScript Playground is to TypeScript what JFiddle is to JavaScript [https://www.typescriptlang.org/play/]